How to reduce noise in photos in Lightroom?

 Selective application of the noise reduction function is particularly useful in cases where a global change will result in loss of image quality or when you want to have more control over the application of this effect.
 For example, when you increase the brightness of the shadows, they have the ability to make more noise than bright areas.
 You can apply one of these tools to reduce noise in the shadow areas of your photo.

-Presets"How to reduce noise in photos in Lightroom?" can be described in the following words:All Presets, Tips for photographers
+Preset "How to reduce noise in photos in Lightroom?" belongs to categories:All Presets, Tips for photographers

-If you want to add to your 💛favorites.
+Do you want to add a Preset to your 💛 Chrome Favorites?.
 Click: Ctrl + D